niftycode/firefox-forensics/README.md

 ## Background

 Firefox stores a variety of data in a directory called "Profiles."
 This directory also contains the `places.sqlite` database, which holds the browsing history.
-This program accesses that database and reads the `moz_places` table.
-It then displays three entries in the terminal: the ID, the visited website, and the date.
+This program copies the `places.sqlite` database to the Desktop.
+Then it opens the database and reads the `moz_places` table.
+Three entries are displayed in the Terminal: the ID, the visited website, and the date.

 ## Requirements

-* Python 3.13 (It will probably work with other versions too, but I haven't tested it.)
+* Python 3.13+ (It will probably work with other versions too, but I haven't tested it.)
 * macOS

 ## Install